Ready to learn how to write a resume that gets you hired? Look no further!

 The 3 Elements Of A Resume That Will Get You Hired

-My analysis showed that in order to write a resume that was highly effective, it typically includes three specific elements:
+My analysis showed that in order to write a resume that is highly effective, it typically includes three specific elements:

 This section breaks down all three elements and shows you how to maximize their impact.